l-you/l-you/README.md

 # @l-you

-A Full-Stack Web Engineer generating revenue since 2018.
+A Full-Stack Engineer generating revenue since 2018.
 Hardened by tons of legacy code.

 ## My Philosophy